Crohn's Disease and Pregnancy

 Here are some things you may discuss before becoming pregnant:

 Medications for Crohn's don’t usually affect a woman's chance of becoming pregnant.
 But some treatments -- such as sulfasalazine (Azulfidine) -- can affect a man's fertility.
 So men with Crohn’s who hope to become fathers should talk to their doctors about changing medication.

-- If you take methotrexate, your doctor will suggest you stop before or early in your pregnancy.
+- If you take methotrexate, your doctor will suggest you stop before your pregnancy.
 The drug can harm the baby.
 Men, too, should stop taking the drug several months before conception.